-Now it’s time to optimize your Google My Business profile.
+Now it’s time to optimize your Google Business Profile.

-Like I mentioned in the last chapter, your GMB is HUGE for ranking in the local results.
+Like I mentioned in the last chapter, claiming your business listing in Google is super important for ranking in the local results.

-So if you want to get the most out of your GMB, this chapter is for you.
+So if you want to get the most out of your GBP, this chapter is for you.

-When it comes to GMB, consistency is HUGE.
+When it comes to GBP, consistency is HUGE.

-Not only should everything you enter into the GMB match your website, but it should also match your NAP citations around the web.
+Not only should everything you enter into the GBP match your website, but it should also match your NAP citations around the web.

-But when your local business has one address listed in their GMB and another on the website, that’s a huge red flag to Google:
+But when your local business has one address listed in their GBP and another on the website, that’s a huge red flag to Google:

 Google doesn’t like it when one address says “Avenue” and another version uses “Ave.”.